Last Updated on

 Whatever your event, jello shots are the perfect thin to give your party a fun retro feel.
 Enjoy!

-Jello Shot Ingredients
+My Jello Shot Recipe

 - Vegetable cooking oil spray